Sv443-Network/UserUtils/docs.md

   console.log("foo event (outside):", bar);
 });

-// throws a TS error since `events` is protected: myInstance.events.emit("foo", "hello");
+// throws a TS error since `events` is protected, but technically still works in JS: myInstance.events.emit("foo", "hello");

-// only works if publicEmit is set to true: myInstance.emit("baz", "hello from the outside");
+// only works because publicEmit is set to true: myInstance.emit("baz", "hello from the outside");

 // remove all listeners: